 WinStartR = SSN from the ADDBA Request frame that elicited the ADDBA Response frame that established the HT-immediate block ack agreement.

+In SAR BlockAck agreement, WinStartR = MPDU SSN from the ADDBA Request frame that elicited the ADDBA Response frame that established the SAR block ack agreement.

 WinEndR = WinStartR + WinSizeR – 1

 For each received Data frame that is related with a specific full-state operation HT-immediate block ack agreement, the block acknowledgment record for that agreement is modified as follows, where SN is the value of the Sequence Number subfield of the received Data frame.

+For each received Data frame that is related with a specific full-state operation of SAR block ack agreement, the block acknowledgment record for that agreement is modified as follows, where MPDU SN is the value of the MPDU Sequence Number subfield of the received Data frame:

 For each received BlockAckReq frame that is related with a specific full-state operation HTimmediate block ack agreement that is not a protected block ack agreement, the block acknowledgment record for that agreement is modified as follows, where SSN is the value from the Starting Sequence Number subfield of the received BlockAckReq frame

+For each received BlockAckReq frame that is related with a specific full-state operation of SAR block ack agreement that is not a protected block ack agreement, the block acknowledgment record for that agreement is modified as follows, where MPDU SSN is the value from the MPDU Start Sequence Number subfield of the received BlockAckReq frame:

 10.24.7.4 Scoreboard context control during partial-state operation

 Changes in the subclause as follow